cesarParra/lwc-signals/README.md

 ---

 Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Signals is a reactive signals for Lightning Web Components that allows you to create reactive data signalss that can be used to share state between components.

 It features:

 - 🚀 **Reactivity** Based on SolidJs and Preact Signals it provides a fine-grained reactivity system that will automatically track dependencies and free them when not needed
 - 🦥 **Lazy Evaluation** Signals are lazy and will only compute values when read.
 - 🔬️ **Small Surface** The API does not offer more than what is needed, keeping the learning curve and bloat to a minimum

 # Getting Started

 Copy the `force-app/lwc/signals` folder to your project.

 > ✏️ Note that the source code is written in Typescript and is located in the `src` folder.
 The `force-app/lwc/signals`
-> folder
-> contains the compiled code.
-If you wish to modify the source code you can either modify the resulting JS code, or you
+> folder contains the compiled code that you will be able to use in your Salesforce project.
+If you wish to modify the source
+> code you can either modify the resulting JS code, or you can grab the Typescript files from the `src` folder
-> can
-> grab the Typescript files from the `src` folder and set up your project to compile them.
+> and set up your project to compile them.

 # Usage